Foundational Competencies and Responsibilities of a Research Software Engineer: Current State and Suggestions for Future Directions: How much do different people need to know?

 In the previous section, we looked at the competency levels needed for RSE specialists.
-However, many of these competencies are important for researchers in academia as well.
+However, many of these competencies are important for domain researchers in academia as well, who do not specialise in RSE but nevertheless contribute to research software.
 Naturally, the `R' competencies apply, and research in general is increasingly team based.
 Additionally, many researchers in fields from classical examples like numerical mathematics or theoretical physics to newer disciplines like digital humanities will spend time in their research on writing and developing software.
 Therefore, RSE focused training, e.g., in a master's programme, is also beneficial for students in these fields resulting in a broader audience.
 This also means that students as well as researchers need to be given time to acquire those skills, e.g., to be able to attend training in RSE-relevant topics as part of their regular work or study.

 This section outlines how the RSE competencies could be reflected at all academic levels.
+Again, this relates to domain studies and non-RSE positions in academia.
 It is important to note that this section does not reflect the current state of academic training and research institutions.
 Instead, it summarises the discussions with and between workshop participants at different levels of academic progression on what they would have liked to learn at an earlier stage or know before starting their current position.
 While individuals already work at implementing some of these changes and teaching these skills, it has not yet reached a systemic level.

 The text is organised along the academic progression path (bachelor's degree, master's degree, PhD, Postdoc, \ac{PI}/Professor).
 Since each level is based on the previous levels, we presume that the skills and competencies at each level also encompass those of the previous levels.
 Due to the broad need throughout academic specialisations, the described levels serve as a baseline and certain fields will require higher \ac{SE} skill levels as development is a large part of their actual research.